Le bourgeois gentilhomme (Strauss)

 Le bourgeois gentilhomme (in German, Der Bürger als Edelmann), Op.
 60, is an orchestral suite compiled by Richard Strauss from music he wrote between 1911 and 1917.

 The work has a complex genesis.
-Originally, Strauss collaborator Hugo von Hofmannsthal had the idea of reviving Molière's 1670 play Le bourgeois gentilhomme, simplifying its plot, introducing a commedia dell'arte troupe, adding incidental music, and concluding what would be a long evening with a newly written one-act opera called Ariadne auf Naxos.
+Originally, Strauss's collaborator Hugo von Hofmannsthal had the idea of reviving Molière's 1670 play Le bourgeois gentilhomme, simplifying its plot, introducing a commedia dell'arte troupe, adding incidental music, and concluding what would be a long evening with a newly written one-act opera called Ariadne auf Naxos.
 This idea did materialize, as planned, in Stuttgart on 25 October 1912.
 But it was apparent that the result was too long and expensive and that many in the audience for the play were uninterested in the opera, and vice versa.
 Strauss and Hofmannsthal accordingly opted to separate the two works entirely.
 In the case of the opera, this meant Strauss composing a new “Prologue” for it to explain the presence of the comedians.
 (The revised Ariadne auf Naxos premiered four years later and has been a success ever since.)
 As regards the play, Hofmannsthal devised an ending closer to Molière's original, with Strauss adding to his existing incidental music to support the new conclusion.
 This premiered in 1917.

-An adaptation of Moliere's play by Peter Ustinov was presented and recorded in 1997 with Ustinov narrating and playing the parts, incorporating Strauss' music.
+An adaptation of Moliere's play by Peter Ustinov was presented and recorded in 1997 with Ustinov narrating and playing the parts, incorporating Strauss's music.

 It was from the now-lengthened incidental music that Strauss compiled his orchestral suite.
 He finished this task on Christmas Day 1917, and the resulting concert work received its premiere in Berlin on 9 April 1918 with Strauss himself conducting.
 The suite lasts half an hour and is in nine sections: